-Integration of Retail and Other Amenities
+Integration of Tenant Spaces and Other Amenities

-Integration of retail facilities enhances the traveler experience, and should be fully considered and integrated early in the design process.
+Integration of tenant spaces (like: retail facilities) enhances the traveler experience, and should be fully considered and integrated early in the design process.
+Any tenant spaces that remain in publicly accessible areas, past the terms of their lease, must follow Port standards.